urbit/docs/userspace/tudumvc/breakout-lessons/a-brief-primer-on-clay.md

 +++
-title = "4.
-A %clay primer"
+title = "%clay Primer"
-weight = 5
+weight = 13
 template = "doc.html"
 +++

 # The Urbit Filesystem %clay

-In this breakout lesson, you're going to take a deep dive into Urbit's filesystem, [%clay](https://urbit.org/docs/glossary/clay/), and write a simple hoon generator to work with it.
+In this breakout lesson, you're going to take a deep dive into Urbit's filesystem, [%clay](@/docs/glossary/clay.md), and write a simple hoon generator to work with it.
 This lesson will also lead us to a discussion of the mark system (found in the [/mar](https://github.com/urbit/urbit/tree/master/pkg/arvo/mar) folder).
 The mark system allows our urbit to change nouns from one type to another type.

 ## `+ls`
 As with Unix, you can list the files of any directory in an urbit from within our dojo shell. [`+ls` is a generator stored in your /gen](https://github.com/urbit/urbit/blob/master/pkg/arvo/gen/ls.hoon) folder.
 A generator is a simple function-like program that: